 - Locate the account-level issue that you would like to have reviewed.

 - Make sure that there are in-stock products uploaded and all issues for the affected country of sale are resolved.

 - Read the pop-up window to ensure that you understand the review process, and its requirements and limitations.

 - Check the box and click Request review.

-Note: Review requests can take up to 5 days to complete.
+Once you request a review, the status of the associated issue will change to “Under review”.
+Review requests can take up to 5 days to complete.
 You’ll receive an email notification once the review has been completed.

 If your account is already suspended or under PID, you will have 3 more opportunities to request a review.
 After the third attempt, a cool-down period will be enabled for a period of one week, during which the button will not be available.

 If you don’t resolve your data quality issues after requesting a review, you can make your next request at any time.
 If your issues aren’t resolved after the third request, this a one-week cool-down period will begin during which the review button will be blocked.
 Your account will remain suspended or in preemptive item disapproval state during this period and you won’t be able to request another review.
 This one-week cool down period will also apply to all subsequent requests for review until all issues are resolved.
 You can see the end date of any cool-down period by navigating to the Diagnostics page of Merchant Center and clicking the “Account issues” tab.
 Use this one-week cool-down period to review your data and fix the issues.
 After the one-week period passes, the button will be available again and you will be able to request a new review.